DanielSGaspar/DanielSGaspar/README.md

 ### Hi there 👋 I'm Daniel
-- 🔭 I’m currently working on Tag Along - https://github.com/DanielSGaspar/tag_along
+- 🔭 I’m currently working on Worktools
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next JS
 - 👯 I’m looking to collaborate on any interesting project
 - 📫 How to reach me: daniel.s.gaspar@gmail.com